 Whether or not Reynolds actually wore Brut I have no way of knowing, but somebody in the 70s must have liked it an awful lot, because for a brief time during that decade the Faberge cosmetics company (the makers of Brut) got into the business of making movies.
-It makes me smile to think that such a foul-smelling after-shave was responsible for one of my all-time favorite Glenda Jackson films- "Hedda."
+It makes me smile to think that such a foul-smelling after-shave was responsible for one of my all-time favorite Glenda Jackson films: Hedda.

-Being a fellow of a somewhat dreamy nature myself, I find I'm drawn to narratives with protagonists whose lives are motivated (and sometimes ultimately undone) by their dreams.
-Hedda Gabler, like Flaubert's Madame Bovary or Clyde Griffiths in Theodore Dreiser's "An American Tragedy," is a individual who believes in romantic ideals.
-Superficially perhaps, but what they all have in common is that they have bought into the myths whole-heartedly, and, due to some flaw in their personalities, suffer because of an inability to convert those dreams into any kind of realistic way of living in and relating to the world.
+Being a fellow of a somewhat dreamy nature myself, I find I'm drawn to narratives with protagonists whose lives are motivated (and ultimately undone) by their dreams.
+Hedda Gabler, like Flaubert's Madame Bovary or Clyde Griffiths in Theodore Dreiser's An American Tragedy, is an individual who believes in romantic ideals.
+In Gabler's case, perhaps superficially, but what they all share is a whole-hearted acceptance of and desire to realize that which they have been brought up to believe in.
+The romantic myths of happiness and fulfillment that are supposed to be satisfied my marriage, wealth, or position.
+What makes Hedda Gabler and the others such fascinating personalities for me are the ways in which they suffer, due largely to some flaw in their characters, at heir inability to convert those dreams into any kind of realistic way of living in and relating to the world.

 |Glenda Jackson as Hedda Gabler|

-|Timothy West as the sinisterly lascivious Judge Brack|
+|Timothy West as the sinister and lascivious Judge Brack|

 Hedda - desperately bored...again

 Hedda attempts to wedge herself between a rival and a former suitor

 "For once in my life I want to have power over somebody's fate."